Review of "Robot Wars"

 One of the most pleasing things I found in this film was their use of CG actually looked good for the budget.
 Largely due to them limiting their use of it.
 The few robots actually seen in the film appeared to actually be props they made.
 We even got a guy walking around in a robot suit at one point, which just made me happy.

-I can't rate Robot Wars higher than a 1/5 but I will say that I could see the soul behind it.
+While I can't say Robot Wars was great, I will say that I could see the soul behind it.
 I enjoyed several aspects of what they did.
 The premise just was not meant for a low budget movie.

 1 out of 5 Headless Critics